alphagov/govuk-rfcs/rfc-182-flexible-pages.md

 Option 1: start from a blank page

-- users would be able to select from a list of flexible sections and customise them within the constraints defined (e.g. a page title flexible section should always be first)
+- users would be able to add flexible sections from an existing list, add content to them and reorder them if required (within defined constraints)

 Option 2: select a preset page type